Abbas Sharif: Political career

 He was elected as the member of the National Assembly of Pakistan in the by-polls of the 1993 Pakistani general election.

+Personal life

+Sharif was married to Sabiha Abbas.
+They had two sons, Aziz and Yousuf, and two daughters, Salma and Sara.

 Death

 Abbas died on 11 January 2013 at the age of 60 of a cardiac arrest after getting electrocuted.